Ansuzalgiz/ABR/README.md

 Create some nicer assembly instructions than a imgur gallery.

 # Contributing
 The project was designed using Fusion 360, under their hobbyist license.
-Upon updating the Fusion 360 project, export and override the changed part STLs.
+Upon updating or adding a part, export and override the changed part STEP and STLs.

 # Attributions
 This project uses the [Nerf Automatic Pusher by Kuryaka](https://www.thingiverse.com/thing:2980651)